-Then proceed to visit Um Al Rasas the archeological site in Jordan which contains ruins from the Roman, Byzantine, and early Muslim civilizations.
+After breakfast you will transfer to Um Al Rasas the archeological site in Jordan which contains ruins from the Roman, Byzantine, and early Muslim civilizations.
 Despite the fact that the majority of the site is still to be excavated it is a UNESCO World Heritage site and is one of the most significant Mosaics in the region.
 The most important discovery on the site was the mosaic floor of the Church of St Stephen.
 It was made in 785 (discovered in 1986).
 The perfectly preserved mosaic floor is the largest one in Jordan.
-Then continue to Kerak, this 12th Century hill top fortress features galleries, towers, chapels and ramparts that recall the gallantry of the Crusaders themselves, after that continue to visit the Crusader castle at Kerak.
-This 12th Century hill top fortress features galleries, towers, chapels and ramparts that recall the gallantry of the Crusaders.
-Transfer on to Petra for check in and overnight at your hotel.
+Continue to Kerak, this 12th Century hill top fortress featuring galleries, towers, chapels and ramparts that recall the gallantry of the Crusaders themselves.
+Then on to Petra for check in at your hotel for overnight.